Nigel Pearson: Bristol City

 On 22 February 2021, Pearson was appointed manager of Bristol City on a contract until the end of the season.
-On 29 April 2021, Pearson signed a three year contract.
+On 29 April 2021, he signed a three-year contract.
+He left Bristol City on 29 October 2023.
+At that time he was the second-longest-serving manager in the Championship, and City were 15th in the league, having lost five of their past seven matches – Pearson's final game being a 2–0 defeat by Cardiff City on 28 October.

 Personal life

-Pearson and his wife, Nicky, have a daughter, Hannah, and a son, former professional footballer James.
 Pearson's grandfather Percy Mills also played football for Notts County.
 Pearson's mother died on 3 January 2020 at the age of 84, but he took charge of Watford's FA Cup game against Tranmere Rovers the following day.

 In March 2020, Pearson fell ill and isolated for ten days under COVID-19 protocols.
 In June 2020, a blood test confirmed he had previously contracted the disease.
 While still at Watford he suffered from secondary symptoms, including an irregular heartbeat, high resting pulse and swollen lips that saw him miss a press conference, although he only informed a small number of staff at the club of his condition.
 In August and September 2020, after his departure from Watford, Pearson endured a bout of rheumatoid arthritis that saw him suffer with swollen joints.
 He struggled to move during this period, slept heavily and had a shortness of breath.
 In September 2021, Pearson caught COVID-19 again and self-isolated for ten days.

-Outside football, Pearson is a keen hiker and outdoorsman, in which he once encountered a pack of wild dogs while hiking alone in the Carpathian mountains.
-Had he not been a professional footballer, he would have considered a career as a navigator in the Royal Air Force.
+Outside football, Pearson is a keen outdoorsman and hiker.
+He once encountered a pack of wild dogs while hiking alone in the Carpathian Mountains.
+In 2022, he bought three acres of ancient woodland in Somerset, which he now manages.
+He enjoys oil painting, and has expressed an interesting in participating in the Mongol Rally.
+Had he not been a professional footballer, Pearson would have considered a career as a navigator in the Royal Air Force.

+In October 2023 just before Pearson left his last managerial appointment at Bristol City, it was reported he was suffering from a neurological condition, and had been using the assistance of crutches to walk.
+In December 2024 he announced that he had to learn to walk again and that his condition was improving.